 They continued to ignore the whole situation so last week our attorneys filed a motion asking the judge to hold them in contempt of court for refusing to comply with his order.
 They didn’t show up for the hearing on that either, which was on Friday morning, so the judge ordered them to show up on December 27, 2019 at 9:30 AM1 and explain themselves.
 The charge is contempt of court, which is defined in the California Code of Civil Procedure at §1209 to include “Disobedience of any lawful judgment, order, or process of the court.”

 George Yu, executive director for life of the Chinatown Business Improvement District, is well-known for his defiance of the law in BID-related matters.
-For instance, he has utterly refused to participate in a lawsuit brought against the BID to enforce the California Public Records Act.1 And he cannot keep his mouth shut about his outlaw proclivities, like for instance last year at a BID board meeting he announced that he had broken the law by spending BID money on harassing homeless human beings outside the boundaries of the BID.2
+For instance, he has utterly refused to participate in a lawsuit brought against the BID to enforce the California Public Records Act.2 And he cannot keep his mouth shut about his outlaw proclivities, like for instance last year at a BID board meeting he announced that he had broken the law by spending BID money on harassing homeless human beings outside the boundaries of the BID.3

 So, you know, I went to today’s meeting expecting more of the usual George Yu crapola.
 But what actually happened was far, far more important than the stuff on the agenda.
 During the section of the meeting on public safety, long-time Chinatown residents Zen Sekizawa and Mario Correa had a few things to say to Yu and to the public at large about multiple attacks on them by George Yu and, at his direction and with his support, the BID’s off-the-chain security forces.
 I filmed the whole meeting, of course, and you can download a copy here from Archive.Org or watch it here on YouTube.
 The chaos starts at 23:19

-[unintelligible] has been posted everywhere.
+It’s been a fluff piece about how great this gentleman is, however, what I have understood is that he has an antipathy against unhoused people.
+He calls them bums.
+He stalks.
+He surveils.
+He does everything in his power to make it uncomfortable.
+I am the gentleman that was on that quality of life issue the previous meeting.
+So I decided to come and have my side of the story because obviously this [unintelligible] has been posted everywhere.
 I have heard several different crazy stories.
 If I had not known it was about me I would be understandably afraid.
 So let us not excuse his behavior and try to de-escalate or invalidate these people’s concerns.
 These are legitimate.
 These are homeowners.
 These are community members.
 I have been a community member.
 I have lived over here over ten years before I became unhoused.
 So I have as much of a right as anybody else in here.
 He doesn’t even live here.
 He lives way out in some gated community.
 So this is the issue that community members that sit here and listen to him and hang on to his every word need to understand.
 We do not want him or his business improvement district employees here.
 He is a terrorist to people that are working class, an elitist, and an outright bully.
 And it is unacceptable.
 I am tired of it, and I want the community to understand and to do something about it.

 George Yu did not like what he heard.
 Not.
 At.
 All.
 George Yu argued, accused, tried to derail, and when he could not shut down the flow of truth, adjourned the meeting unexpectedly and rose out of his chair in anger and walked aggressively toward Theo Henderson, another member of the public giving comment.
 This is a turning point in the history of this BID, maybe of all BIDs in Los Angeles.
 George Yu has long been unhinged, but now he’s decompensating.